Fall of the Hulks: Plot

-After assisting the Fantastic Four in defeating the Moloids in New York City, Skaar is proclaimed a hero and the city holds a parade in his honor.
-During the parade, Uatu the Watcher appears.
-Banner sees his supposedly deceased wife in the crowd.
-Convinced his wife has come back, Bruce Banner teleports to speak to his secret partner, the Red Hulk, warning him that he had better not have had anything to do with his wife's return.
-The Red Hulk then proceeds to insult Banner, saying he hardly considers him a threat, baiting him and making him angry enough to begin his transformation into the Hulk, but Banner teleports away to Latveria near Doctor Doom's castle, supposedly to transform in private.
-Next, the Green Hulk smashes into Doom's castle and begins battling the Doctor.
-The two duel for a bit before Doom bests the Hulk with magic.
-Skaar (using Banner's teleporter) appears on the scene and takes on Doom, not to save his father, but to make sure he is the only one that will finally get to kill him.
-However, Doom overwhelms him with spells and reverts Skaar to his young, non-powered form.
-Doom then explains that the "Hulk" he was fighting was actually a robot powered with cosmic energy sent by the Leader and taunts him that his "rescue" and approaching death at Doom's hands is all for nothing.
+After assisting the Fantastic Four, Banner's son Skaar is proclaimed a hero and the city holds a parade in his honor.
+During the parade, Banner sees his supposedly deceased wife in the crowd.
+Convinced his wife has come back, Banner teleports to speak to his secret partner, the Red Hulk, warning him that he had better not have had anything to do with his wife's return.
+The Red Hulk then proceeds to insult Banner, saying he hardly considers him a threat, baiting him and making him angry enough to begin his transformation into the Hulk.
+However, Banner teleports away to Latveria, where he attacks Doctor Doom.
+Skaar appears on the scene and takes on Doom, but is overwhelmed and reverted to his young, non-powered form.
+Doom then explains that the "Hulk" he was fighting was actually the Cosmic Hulk and taunts him that his "rescue" and approaching death at Doom's hands is all for nothing.
+Just before Doom strikes the final blow, the real Banner teleports in and saves his son.
+Finally getting to meet his son in his mortal form and mind, Banner tries to connect with him, but Skaar spurns his father's affection and reiterates his desire to someday kill him.